dweedul/vba-helpers-addin/README.md

 A new ribbon tab appears!

 ### Type name of selection button.
 This button will reflect the typename of the selected object.
+Clicking the button refreshes the target.

 ## ideas
 * multiline option parsing: for documentation, etc